nptcstandards/nptcstandards.github.io/about.md

 title: About
 permalink: /about/
 ---

-# Purpose

-To enable the production of ICT standards relating to Policing requirements that are agreed and accepted by a consensus of stakeholders, using a consistent, repeatable and understood process.
+Our purpose is to enable the production of Standards relating to UK Policing requirements that are agreed and accepted by a consensus of stakeholders, using a consistent, repeatable and understood process.

 Through adoption of these standards by suppliers, national applications & integration as well as ICT departments, they will assist in delivering: